So you’re asking yourself the question ‘How do I use Seagate Backup Plus on Mac?’

 Seagate Backup Plus for Mac?
 Which File System

-Your Mac will know all about your Seagate Backup Plus straight away.
+When you plug in your ExFAT Backup Plus your Mac will know all about your Seagate Backup Plus straight away.

 And you can drag and drop your files onto your drive.